 Critics of overprotective parenting cite that this parenting style is associated with problems related to low self-esteem, poor attachment with primary caregivers, and limited problem-solving skills.7 Additionally, there is no guarantee that overprotective parenting styles protect a child from harm.

-Therapy can support individuals struggling to deal with overprotective parents or dysfunctional family dynamics.
+Therapy can support people struggling to deal with overprotective parents or dysfunctional family dynamics.
 Choose a therapist who can provide a safe and supportive environment to process emotions and learn new coping skills.
 Children of overprotective parents can learn how to solve problems, live independently, and set healthy boundaries with their parents.

 Individual therapy is a non-judgmental space where you can freely discuss your thoughts and feelings.
 If you had or have an overprotective parent, you may need support in working through the consequences associated with their parenting.
 Often, therapy isn’t about changing your entire family system.
 Instead, it’s about learning how to focus on what you can control.
 For example, if your parents still take over most of your life, therapy can help you establish appropriate boundaries.
 You can also learn more about forming healthy relationships, building self-esteem, and managing your distress productively.